Perpetual Futures are a special type of Futures contract that have no expiration date and have an auto-rolling feature every four-hours.

 In your account log you will then see this rate applying in your unrealised PnL through continuous funding payout equal to:

-However, during this period , the price was at a premium and so the new four-hour rate set for 16 - 20 UTC is 0.04% per hour.
-After two hours of holding the position, you have paid 0.0228 BTC and you close at 18 UTC, two hours later.
+However, during this period, the price was at a premium and so the new one-hour rate set for 14 - 15 UTC is 0.04% per hour.
+After one hour of holding the position, you have paid 0.0114 BTC and you close at 16 UTC, two hours after opening the position.

-Your funding for the four hour period you held the position is thus 0.0228 BTC for the last two hours of first period then -0.0228 BTC for the first two hours of the second period and your net flows are 0 for this.
+Your funding for the two hours you held the position is thus 0.0114 BTC for the first period then -0.0114 BTC for the first period and your net flows are 0 for this.

 Assume it's 12 UTC you are in a 250,000 Contract long position on BTCUSD with realtime index at $7,000 and the rate in the funding period is -0.05%.
 This earns you funding of:

 This credits and debits every millisecond to every user with an open position.
-It credits first as "UPL" which is "unrealised" profit and loss, but you have the funds available right away to use in further positions or transfer into you Cash account.
+It credits first as unrealised profit and loss, but you have the funds available right away to use in further positions or transfer into your Cash account.

-The funding accumulates as UPL and is booked into your account log and realised when one of the following events occur:
+The funding is booked into your account log and realised when one of the following events occur:

-2. You hold until the end of the Funding Period, at which point it is booked (occurs every four hours)
+2) You hold until the end of the Funding Period, at which point it is booked (occurs at the end of every hour)

 *XBTUSD is used for logs download and API only